carvel-dev/carvel/site/content/imgpkg/docs/develop/basic-workflow.md

 1. The pushed bundle is now available at `index.docker.io/user1/simple-app-bundle:v1.0.0`

 ---
-## Step 3: Pulling the bundle to registry
+## Step 3: Pulling the bundle from registry

 Now that we have pushed a bundle to a registry, other users can pull it.